top of page

 The noun 'imitation' is derived from the Latin word 'imitatio,' which comes from 'imitari,' meaning 'to copy' or 'to mimic.'
 In ancient Rome, 'imitatio' was used to describe the act or process of copying or emulating something or someone.
 Over time, this term was incorporated into English as 'imitation,' preserving its original meaning.
 Therefore, when we speak of 'imitation,' we are invoking its Latin origins, emphasizing the concept of copying, mimicking, or emulating a particular model or example.
 The etymology of 'imitation' highlights its role in human behavior, art, and culture as a means of learning, creativity, and the transmission of knowledge and traditions.

-Quiz: Find the meaning of imitation
+Find the correct meaning of the noun imitation:

 Try Again!